 - Better customer experience

-When it comes to signatures, authenticity and security is a priority.
+When it comes to signatures, authenticity, and security are a priority.
 Digital signatures reduce the risk of duplication or alteration of the document itself.
 Digital signatures ensure that signatures are verified, authentic and legitimate.
-Signers are provided with PINs, passwords and codes that can authenticate and verify their identity and approve their signatures.
+Signers are provided with PINs, passwords, and codes that can authenticate and verify their identity and approve their signatures.
 Time stamping provides the date and time of the signature and thus provides a track of the document, minimizing any risk of tampering or fraud.
 Security features embedded in digital signatures ensure that documents have not been altered without authorization.

 - Legal validity